lshariprasad/lshariprasad/README.md

 ---

-<p align="center">⭐ If you like my work, consider giving my repositories a star!</p>
+<p align="center">⭐ If my projects help or inspire you — consider giving a star!</p>